 This post may contain affiliate links.
 Please see my disclosure for details.

 Think about the last time you started a new job.
 It was an exciting time, right?
 A new job is an opportunity to start fresh.
 It's the time to enter a new office, hone new skills, brew new coffee, greet new coworkers, and most importantly, open a new retirement plan.
 Many of us have started a new career and wondered what to do with the 401(k) from our last job.
 We worked hard to save and don't want to sacrifice it with an avoidable mistake.
-Here are three things you can do with your old 401(k) to keep your savings safe—and one thing to avoid.
+Read on for three ways you can handle your old 401(k) to keep your savings safe—and one thing to avoid!